 In 1938, a small group of tree care industry leaders from around the country joined forces and formed an association focused on creating standards for safety and quality.
 Originally named the National Arborist Association (NAA), it has since been re-named the Tree Care Industry Association (TCIA).

-I have been active in the association since founding Arborguard in 1981, serving on the Board of Directors and several committees over the years.
-I was excited when, in 2004, the Association’s efforts to create industry standards and a professional stamp of approval finally matured into a formal, voluntary accreditation process.
-I made it our goal to be the first TCIA-accredited company in the state of Georgia.
+Arborguard has been active in the association since it's founding in 1981, serving on the Board of Directors and several committees over the years.
+We were excited when, in 2004, the Association’s efforts to create industry standards and a professional stamp of approval finally matured into a formal, voluntary accreditation process.
+We made it our goal to be the first TCIA-accredited company in the state of Georgia.

 Achieving accreditation is not an easy task.
 All aspects of a company’s operations are carefully reviewed by a specialized TCIA auditor, including training, hiring, safety, quality, pricing, specifications, equipment, policies, insurance, customer relations, and even business planning.